The First Wreath:

-- January 1934 Grandma Mickman makes a wreath which 12 year old John V. Mickman sells.
+- 1934 Grandma Mickman makes a wreath which 12-year-old John V. Mickman sells.
 This launches the annual Mickman Family Wreath Tradition.
-Grandma continues to make and sell wreaths until she was 90 years old.
+Grandma continued to make and sell wreaths until she was 90 years old.

 - 1946 Back from ‘The War’, John V. starts college – partially financed by his own wreath business as well as the GI Bill.

 - 1950’s John V.’s young children, John S., Mark, Jim, Jody and Chris, begin helping both dad and grandma with their wreath businesses.
 Primary tasks include summer ‘pine cone picking’ in the Black Hills of South Dakota, harvesting boughs and ‘helping’ with deliveries.

 - 1960’s The Mickman kids begin work with their father on the newly acquired Christmas tree farm.
 We were to plant 40,000 trees per year for over a decade on these farms.

 - 1975 John S. & Chris Mickman decide to start their own company; Mickman Brothers Landscaping.